Kirsty Smith

-Kirsty Anele Smith (born 6 January 1994) is a Scottish footballer who plays as a defender for English Women's Super League club West Ham United and the Scotland national team.
+Kirsty Anele Smith (born 6 January 1994) is a Scottish footballer who plays as a defender for English Women's Super League 2 club Nottingham Forest and the Scotland national team.

 Club career

 Hibernian

 Smith started her career at Musselburgh Windsor.
 In July 2007, she joined Hibernian.
-Smith was part of the side that won consecutive Scottish domestic cup doubles in 2016 and 2017, and also finished as league runners-up on 4 occasions between 2013 and 2017.
+She was part of the side that won consecutive Scottish domestic cup doubles in 2016 and 2017, and also finished as league runners-up on four occasions between 2013 and 2017.

 Manchester United

-On 27 June 2018, it was announced that Smith and teammate Lizzie Arnot were leaving Hibernian.
-Both players then signed with Manchester United for their inaugural season.
-She made her competitive debut for Manchester United in a 1–0 League Cup victory against Liverpool on 19 August, and her Championship debut in a 12–0 win against Aston Villa on 9 September.
-Smith made 16 league appearances as United won the Championship title and promotion to the FA WSL in their first season.
+On 27 June 2018, it was announced that Smith and teammate Lizzie Arnot were leaving Hibernian; both signed with Manchester United for their inaugural season.
+Smith made her competitive debut for Manchester United in a 1–0 League Cup victory against Liverpool on 19 August, and her Championship debut in a 12–0 win against Aston Villa on 9 September.
+She made 16 league appearances as United won the Championship title and promotion to the FA WSL in their first season.

 In the 2019–20 season, Smith scored her first goal for the club on 21 November 2019 in an 11–1 League Cup Group Stage victory over Championship team Leicester City.